 It is possible to modulate the magnitude of the LFO's output by any unipolar modulation source (even by the LFO itself).
 This can be used to control the LFO via the modulation wheel or to create complex modulation signals, "magic vibrato" effects, etc.

 Global Section

-The Global Section hosts common parameters such as Volume, Pitch Bend Amount, and Portamento Time as well as the controls for program selection/naming, the Options menu, and the MIDI Learn button.
+The Global Section hosts common parameters such as Volume, Pitch Bend Amount, and Portamento Time as well as the controls for program selection/naming, the Options menu, Voice mode, MIDI Learn and Clip.